ianbrucey/Funlynk-final/context-engine/global-context.md

  **Technical Constraints** :

-* The mobile application must be cross-platform (iOS and Android) from a single codebase.
+* The Laravel web application must be performant and scalable.
-* The system must be able to handle real-time location queries efficiently.
+* The system must be able to handle real-time location queries efficiently using PostGIS.
 * All payment processing must be PCI compliant by offloading to a certified third party (Stripe).

  **Business Constraints** :